Tom Nook: Critical reception

-Parody and analysis

 Tom Nook has been satirized in several articles, often compared to a mob boss, kingpin or otherwise a bad person.
 IGN listed him among the top 100 video game villains, suggesting that Tom Nook has a nice face, but the "cold, dead heart of a megalomaniac whose sole desire is to make a quick bell".
 Fellow IGN editor Patrick Kolan described Nook as the Animal Crossing equivalent of Al Swearengen, a pimp from the 1800s, due to his business sense, as well as both the character's position and disposition.
 Tom Nook has also been personified as a devious character, as well as a gangster, including an issue of the web comic VG Cats, which depicts him roughing up the player's character for his rent money.
 He has also appeared in the web comic PvP, in which Tom and Rowan threaten to destroy the player's home for owing 500,000 bells.
 In a satirical article written by GamesRadar, they suggest that the cast of Animal Crossing, most importantly Tom Nook, were setting the player up into a "furry cult".
 GameSpy listed Tom Nook as a video game character who would be disliked in real life, stating that he is annoying in the video games, and would be terrifying if he were a landlord in real life.
 1UP.com editor Jeremy Parish, in his review of Animal Crossing: Wild World, makes a parody documentary of the in-game world.
 In it, he suggests that Tom Nook's keen business sense allows him to effectively control the village.
-In the TV show Robot Chicken, Tom Nook is parodied in the sketch The Raccoon of Wall Street, where he is portrayed as a business tycoon who made trillions of bells by using illegal practices.
+In the TV show Robot Chicken, Tom Nook is parodied in the sketch The Raccoon of Wall Street, where he is voiced by Zachary Levi.